 Collaborative planning gets all of your teams and departments in sync and aligned towards delivering continuous customer value

-As other companies know, things move fast in the Software-as-a-Service (“SaaS”) world.
+As many companies know, things move fast in the Software-as-a-Service (“SaaS”) world.
 Competition is fierce, and SaaS companies that aren’t able to stay in tune with and respond to changing customer and marketplace demands will quickly find themselves treading water.

 Running a live service product requires all company functions to be aligned towards common goals, plan and execute collaboratively, measure and track progress, all with an ultimate goal of continuously delivering value to the customer.